ahxxm/serverless-audio-transcriber/README.md

 ### Modal

-`modal deploy app.main` to deploy your app to Modal, get url, and call API for synchronous result.
+`modal deploy -m app.main` to deploy your app to Modal, get url, and call API for synchronous result.

 ```python
 import requests